TryGhost/docs/content/concepts/routing.md

 ### controller (channels)

 The `controller` property has one supported value: `channel`.
-A channel is a paginated index of posts that match a specified filter, such as all posts tagged with "news" and "fashion".
+A channel is a paginated index of posts that match a specified filter.
+This allows you to create subsets and supersets by combining or dividing existing posts into content hubs.

-This means you are able to create subsets and supersets by combining or dividing existing content.
+Unlike collections, creating a channel doesn't change a posts individual URL and posts can belong to multiple channels.
+For example, you can have a channel for all featured posts, and another for all featured posts with a particular tag or author.

-Unlike collections, creating a channel does not change a posts individual URL.
-Instead they allow for creating a view of content along with pagination that is not possible to do with the `{{get}}` helper alone.
+**A channel is similar to a search results page** - it's a filtered view of your site content along with pagination.
+Here's an example of some channels filtering by tag in the `routes.yaml` file:

 ```yaml
 routes: